VU-ASE/roverctl/src/openapi/docs/ServicesAPI.md

 > []ServicesGet200ResponseInner ServicesGet(ctx).Execute()

-Retrieve all services and their status
+Retrieve all parsable services and their status from disk.

 ### Example